git-town/git-town/documentation/commands/git-hack.md

 Additionally, when there is a remote upstream, the main branch is synced with its upstream counterpart.
-This can be disabled by toggling the "hack-push-strategy" configuration:
+This can be disabled by toggling the "hack-push-flag" configuration:

 ```
-git town hack-push-strategy local
+git town hack-push-flag local
 ```